Sweet potato vs. Potato — Health Impact and Nutrition Comparison

 We learned that sweet potatoes and potatoes are both very nutritious, but what exact effects do they have on the human organism?

 Potatoes, being much lower in sodium than sweet potatoes, may be a better choice for people with high blood pressure.
 However, one study has found an association between a higher intake of baked, boiled, mashed, or fried potatoes and an increased risk of hypertension (9).
 This effect may be explained by weight gain and potatoes’ high glycemic load.
 Overall, higher consumption of potatoes has been shown to be adversely correlated with cardiovascular risk factors (10).

 In contrast, some studies suggest that potatoes may have a positive effect on high blood pressure (11).

 There is not enough research to conclude about sweet potato’s effect on cardiovascular health.
 However, one research found a purple sweet potato beverage to have the inclination to lower systolic blood pressure (12).

 There is some evidence of an association between high glycemic index foods, such as some types of potatoes and sweet potatoes, and diabetes.

 Studies about potatoes and diabetes are also inconclusive․ Some studies suggest that potato consumption leads to an increased risk of developing type 2 diabetes (12).
 However, more research on humans is needed in order to have a final result.

-A study has suggested that supplementation of white sweet potato may improve nutritional status and glycemic control in elderly diabetic patients (13).
-However, there is insufficient evidence about the use of sweet potato for type 2 diabetes mellitus as well (14).
+A study has suggested that the supplementation of white sweet potato may improve nutritional status and glycemic control in elderly diabetic patients (13).
+However, there is insufficient evidence about the use of sweet potatoes for type 2 diabetes mellitus as well (14).